We found 4 immunologists who accept Silver Compass HSA 3600 near Largo, FL.

 Clinical interests: Asthma

-Dr. Catherine Kubiak works as a pediatric allergist and immunologist.
+Dr. Catherine Kubiak's specialty is pediatric allergy & immunology.
+Dr. Kubiak is affiliated with Morton Plant Hospital.
 She takes several insurance carriers, including Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO.
-Dr. Kubiak's education and training includes medical school at the University of South Florida (USF) College of Medicine and residency at a hospital affiliated with the University of South Florida (USF).
-She is professionally affiliated with Morton Plant Hospital.
+Before performing her residency at a hospital affiliated with the University of South Florida (USF), Dr. Kubiak attended the University of South Florida (USF) College of Medicine for medical school.

 Conditions / Treatments

 Medicare Patient Conditions

 Medicare Patient Ethnicity